Product Guide

 2. Scroll to the Shapes section.

-5. Click Save when you have found the right value.
+5. Click Save when you've found the right value.

 Image